Why Seahawks coach Pete Carroll’s compassionate leadership approach could be more important than ever

 While Gervais says that Carroll embraces the self-actualization theories of Abraham Maslow (whom the coach studied for his Masters Degree), the humanism of Carl Rogers, and the self-efficacy teachings of Albert Bandura, his motivation is more visceral than scientific.

-As Carroll alluded, he believes that by enabling players – and coaches, and staff – to achieve fulfillment, they will be more productive in helping the Seahawks entire organization “kick ass.”
+As Carroll alluded, he believes that by enabling players — and coaches, and staff — to achieve fulfillment, they will be more productive in helping the entire Seahawks organization “kick ass.”

 “Call us crazy,’’ Carroll said, “but we really believed if you cherish the people in your organization and saw them as the unique, extraordinary individuals they are, with all of the special things they offer your environment, and you celebrated that, everything about your business, everything about your environment, everything about your club, your team, is going to be better.

 “It’s really a simple thought, but you do it by loving and caring for the people you already have around you.
-And if you wholly do that…everything about your environment is going to improve.
+And if you wholly do that … everything about your environment is going to improve.
 You’re going to have more fun, you’re going to enjoy it more, it’s going to be richer.
 So we hope to share that approach through our stuff, extended from football.
 Maybe it hits home, if we’re lucky.”

 Indeed, Carroll and Gervais believe their humanistic approach doesn’t just help build winning football teams, but is applicable in all walks of life — and never so important as in these fraught times.
 And that it all begins with the process of self-discovery they feel leads you to what Gervais calls “the potential that lies dormant in us” and “the extraordinary edges of human potential.”